Joseba Azkarraga

-Joseba M. Azkarraga Rodero (born 15 November 1950) is an activist, spokesperson of the movement Sare and former Justice minister of the Basque Autonomous Community.
+Joseba Mirena Azkarraga Rodero (born in Salvatierra on 15 November 1950) is a Basque lawyer, activist and politician.

+He served as Minister of Justice of the Basque Government in two legislatures (2001-2005 and 2005-2009).
 He has been also Secretary General of Eusko Alkartasuna, from 1987 to 1993 and again from 1998 to 2009.
 He was formerly member of the Basque Nationalist Party.

-He has served as MP in the first, third and fourth periods of the Congress of Deputies in Spain.
+He has served as deputy (MP) in the first, third and fourth legislatures of the Congress of Deputies in Spain.

+He is the spokesperson of the movement Sare.